MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 The Windows Container feature is on only available with Windows Server 2016 (Full, Core, and Nano Server).
 Within the Windows Container feature is two different container types, each with slightly different behavior and requirements.
 The two container types are:

-- Windows Server Containers –provide application isolation through namespace and process isolation.
+- **Windows Server Containers** –provide application isolation through namespace and process isolation.
-- Hyper-V Containers – provide application isolation through hosting the container in a super optimized virtual machine.
+- **Hyper-V Containers** – provide application isolation through hosting each container in a super optimized virtual machine.
 Hyper-V Containers require Hyper-V to be installed on the containers host.

 Both container types use a container OS Image during container deployment.
 A Base OS Image provides the foundational container configuration.
-At the time of Windows Server Technical Preview 4, two base OD images are available, Windows Server Core and Nano Server.
+At the time of Windows Server Technical Preview 4, two base OS images are available, Windows Server Core and Nano Server.
 Also at the TP4 release there are limitations between container host, container type, and OS Image compatibility.
-The following table describes the supported configuration.
+The following table details the supported configurations.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:90%" cellpadding="5" cellspacing="5">
 <tr valign="top">